History of the False Claims Act and "Qui Tam" Cases

 Frustrated with the government's inability to respond effectively to outrageous charges and other improper billing behavior by government contractors, Congress decided to revise the False Claims Act to encourage more whistleblowers to come forward and to create incentives for private attorneys to use their own resources to investigate fraud.
 Congress sought to create a partnership between public institutions and private citizens in keeping with President Reagan's promise of greater privatization of government functions and the use of market forces to enhance government services.

-Senator Charles Grassley, a Republican from Iowa, and Representative Howard Berman, a Democrat from California, sponsored the amendments to the False Claims Act, which received wide bipartisan support.
+John R. Phillips, a founding partner of Phillips & Cohen LLP (now retired), worked closely with the two main sponsors of the False Claims Act amendments - Senator Charles Grassley, a Republican from Iowa, and Representative Howard Berman, a Democrat from California - to win wide bipartisan support for the amendments.
 President Reagan signed the bill into law on Oct.
 27, 1986.

 The amended False Claims Act provided that whistleblowers who brought successful cases were entitled to 15 percent to 30 percent of the government's recovery, and their attorneys were guaranteed payment of their regular hourly fees by the defendant.
 Companies and other entities that defraud the government are liable for treble damages and a penalty for each false claim (currently $5,500 to $11,000).